-Explore nutritional and food science in relation to contemporary issues in health science.
+Explore nutritional, dietetics and food science in relation to contemporary issues in health science.

-Gain an understanding of food sources, proteins, vitamins and minerals.
-Learn about human anatomy and physiology, and the role of nutrition in promoting healthy body functions.
+Develop an in-depth understanding of food sources, proteins, vitamins and minerals, as well as human anatomy, physiology and the role of nutrition in health.

-Future careers may be found in consumer education, food processing, product marketing, food quality assurance, agribusiness and more.
+Graduates may pursue careers in consumer education, clinical practice, sport and fitness, aged care, food processing, product marketing, food quality assurance, agribusiness, community and public health, nutrigenomics, food sustainability, research and more.

 The Swinburne Advantage

 We believe an undergraduate education must be about more than knowledge.
 In today’s competitive job market, it must be about true job readiness.

 Work Integrated Learning allows you to gain professional experience as part of your studies at Swinburne.
 It’s just a matter of choosing the opportunity that suits your future.